Meet the class of 2025...

 The Tour 21 team is capped at a maximum of 25 riders.
 Each rider must commit to an entry fee, and a minimum fundraising amount of £30,000 for Cure Leukaemia.

-If you are interested in joining the team in 2025 or if your company is interested in becoming a sponsor, please complete the form below.
+If you are interested in joining the team or if your company is interested in becoming a sponsor, please complete the form below.